collabnix/dockerlabs/play-with-kubernetes/examples/web demo.md

       - containerPort: 8080
  ```

- # Launching a pod using the container image ajeetraina/webdemo and exposing a HTTP API on port 8080, execute:
+ # Launching a pod using the container image ajeetraina/webdemo and exposing a HTTP API on port 8080

  ```
  $kubectl create -f webdemo.yml